andyranitzsch/historical_dca_vs_hybrid_strategy_analysis_SPX/README.md

 **Hybrid (Buy-the-Dip):**
 - Invest 50% monthly ($500)
 - Hold 50% in cash at 3% risk-free rate
-- Deploy all cash when market drops X% from 52-week high
+- Deploy all cash when market drops X% from 52-week high (252 trading days)

 ## 📈 Results Summary